fpereiro/astack/README.md

 #### `aPath`

-The `aPath` is an array of zero or more `aStep`s.
+The `aPath` is an array containing zero or more `aStep`s.
 An `aPath` is, in fact, a sequence of asynchronous functions.

 `aPath = [aStep, ...]`